When and Where is Intel ISEF?

 Students may present work for their project which includes no more than 12 months of continuous research and may not include research performed over 18 months from the time of the Intel ISEF Fair in which they will be competing.
 Local, regional, and state affiliated fairs take place throughout the year, but all will be completed by early April.

 What is an Intel ISEF affiliated science fair?

-An SSP-affiliated science fair is a research-based, high school competition that is a member of the Intel ISEF network.
+A Society-affiliated science fair is a research-based, high school competition that is a member of the Intel ISEF network.
 These competitions exist in 46 states, the District of Columbia, and 70 countries, regions, and territories.
 To affiliate, science fairs agree to follow basic guidelines for fair operations and Intel ISEF rules governing student research, but are ultimately responsible for their own management.
 Fairs are conducted at local, regional, state and national levels.
-Find an SSP-affiliated fair in your area.
+Find an Society-affiliated fair in your area.